Understanding Posttraumatic Stress Disorder (PTSD) in Children

 A fear of people or places connected with the event.
 Your child may also seem withdrawn and unfeeling.

 Angry outbursts.
 Your child also might have trouble sleeping or concentrating, or seem on edge.
 He or she might complain of headaches or other health problems.

-Children with PTSD can be greatly helped by special types of group therapy and specific medications.
-Being with other children will make your child feel less alone and will help your child work through his or her pain.
-Medications can bring symptoms such as anxiety, insomnia, and depression associated with PTSD under control and help the child live a more normal life.
+Children with PTSD can be greatly helped by special types of individual and group therapy as well as by certain medications.
+A form of therapy called trauma-focused cognitive behavioral therapy is effective in both individual and group settings for treating PTSD in children.
+Children with PTSD can benefit from certain other forms of therapy also.
+Being with other children may make your child feel less alone and will help your child work through his or her pain.
+Medications may help control symptoms such as anxiety, insomnia, and depression associated with PTSD and help the child live a more normal life.